Impostor/Impostor/.github/ISSUE_TEMPLATE/5--api-unavailable-data.md

 ---
-name: Api unavailable data
+name: 5.
+Api unavailable data
 about: To let us know about unavailable data from the api that you would like to use
-title:
+title: ''
-labels:
+labels: api
-assignees:
+assignees: ''

 ---